nixinator/katacoda-scenarios/nix-garbage-collection/step3.md

 `readlink profile-1-link`

-`nix-store -qR $(readlink profile-1-link)`{{execute}}
+`nix-store -qR $(readlink profile-2-link)`{{execute}}

 this now shows all the depencices into the nix store of of your current user enviroment (profile)

+`nix-store -qR $(readlink profile-1-link) | grep ripgrep`{{execute}}

+we can clearly see the ripgrep is part of the enviroment (this wont be garbaged collected).d

+lets go back home

+`cd $HOME`{{execute}}

 lets collect garbage from the nix store

 `nix-collect-garbage`{{execute}}

-lots of things get delete from the nix store, including tree , which wasn't part of enviroment.
+nolonger used files get removed from the nix store,

-lets get back to our home install it again...

-`cd $HOME`{{execute}}
+however tree was not removed? it's not in GC root, so why is it not collectedd

 when run a nix-build, a handy result directory is created, which links into the nix store.
-If we don't remove this then ,the garbage collector won't clean it up
+If we don't remove this then ,the garbage collector won't clean it up.

 `nix-build '<nixpkgs>' -A tree`{{execute}}

+lets remove the handy result link that nix-build creates

 `rm result`{{execute}}